njh27/spikesorting_fullpursuit/README.md

 		'output_separability_metrics': False, # Setting True will output the separability metrics dictionary for each segment.
 This contains a lot of information not currently used after sorting, such as noise covariance matrices and templates used by binary pursuit.
 		'wiener_filter': True, # Use wiener filter on data before binary pursuit.
 MUST use sort_peak_clips_only!
-    'wiener_filter_smoothing': 100 # Hz or None for no smoothing.
+    'wiener_filter_smoothing': 150 # Hz or None for no smoothing.
 Smooths the signal and noise voltage spectra in the frequency domain so that the filter does not become overly specific to the frequency of discovered templates.
+A roughly ideal number will be the max frequency of all events on a channel (combined over all neurons).
+Probably in the range ~100-200 is good with similar results.
+		'same_wiener': True, # If true, compute Wiener filter over all channels at once, using the same filter for every channel.
+Otherwise compute separately for each channel
+    'use_memmap': True, # Will keep clips and voltages stored in numpy memmap files (voltage is preloaded as needed into ram for faster processing)
+    'memmap_dir': None, # Location to memmap numpy arrays.
+None uses os.getcwd().
+Should all be deleted after successfully running
 ```

 ### Output